-Up to six credits may be transferred to the DEMSN program, if equivalent.
-In order to be considered for transfer, the grade earned must be at least a B. Transfer credits must be graduate credit taken from an accredited institution of higher education completed within the last five years and equivalent to the course it is replacing in the requirements at Viterbo.
-Courses older than five years may be given credit based on individual review.
-Students who wish to transfer credits must have an official transcript sent to the director of the DEMSN program.
-Courses will be evaluated for equivalency and written notification of acceptance of transcript credit will be provided to the student by the director.
-Students who have completed any graduate-level courses may be eligible to transfer up to six credits to satisfy various curriculum requirements and will be assessed on an individual basis.
-Transfer Credits after Admission The DEMSN program has been carefully planned and developed to meet the needs of the graduates.
-In view of the connection of the curriculum to the desired outcomes and the quality of the graduate, once a student has begun classes as a degree-seeking student in the Viterbo University DEMSN program, all classes must be taken at Viterbo University.
-Time for Completion Six credits per semester is considered full-time study; however, some semesters contain more credits in the 18-month plan of study.
+Six credits per semester is considered full-time study; however, some semesters contain more credits in the 18-month plan of study.
 It is expected that students will complete the program in five semesters.
 Time spent as a non-degree student does not count toward the completion period, but students will be subject to the catalog/curriculum requirements in effect at the time they become degree-seeking.
 All full-time degree-seeking students who have not been granted a leave of absence must register each semester until all degree requirements are completed.
 Learning Outcomes Provide holistic relationship-based care that is congruent with the principles of diversity, equity, and inclusion for all persons, families, communities, and society.
 Partner effectively with clients, health team members, and community stakeholders to achieve health equity for all persons.
 Synthesize knowledge from the liberal arts, the sciences, health information technologies, and the discipline of nursing to provide professional holistic nursing care.
 Demonstrate safe, evidence-informed clinical reasoning in designing and providing professional holistic nursing care to achieve quality health outcomes for all persons.
-Provide respectful and compassionate care through incorporating the values, standards, and ethical principles of the nursing discipline.
+Integrates nursing values, standards, and ethical principles to advocate for health policies, practice, and equitable access to healthcare for all.
 Construct a professional holistic nursing identity through reflective practice, self-care, and scholarly inquiry.
-Master of Science in NURS-501, 512, 513, 514, 521, 522, 523, 526, 528, 531, 536, 537, 538, Nursing, Direct Entry 539, 548, 560, 584, 611, 642, 663, 671, 672.
+Master of Science in Nursing, Direct Entry NURS-501, 512, 513, 514, 521, 522, 523, 526, 528, 531, 536, 537, 538, 539, 548, 560, 584, 611, 642, 663, 671, 672.